kgryte/github-get/README.md

 #### 'pending'

 A `request` instance emits a `pending` event anytime the number of pending queries changes.
-Listening to this event could be useful when wanting to gracefully end a process (e.g., allow all pending queries to finish before termination).
+Listening to this event can be useful when wanting to gracefully end a process (e.g., allow all pending queries to finish before termination).

 ``` javascript
 function onPending( count ) {